offalynne/Input/docs/test/Functions-(Other).md

 |---------------|--------|----------------------------------------------------|
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

-?> Color functions are relevant on PS4 and PS5 platforms as well as Windows or Linux using Steamworks, and apply to PS4, PS5, and Xbox Elite 2 gamepads
+?> Color functions are relevant on PS4 and PS5 platforms as well as Windows or Linux using Steamworks, and apply to PS4, PS5, and Xbox Elite 2 gamepads.

 #### **Example**